blitz-js/blitz/USER_GUIDE.md

 Blitz is built on Next.js, so if you are familiar with that, you will feel right at home.

-### Core Differences Between Blitz.js and Next.js

-- Next.js requires one pages folder, but in Blitz you can have multiple pages folders anywhere inside `app/`.
-All your pages are merged together at build time.
-- For custom API routes, Next.js uses `pages/api/` but Blitz uses a top level `api/` folder.

 <br>

 ## Blitz App Development